PrasannaDangol/VTrack/READMEai.md

-# Vietnamese ALPR_System
+# VTrack system
-_An Automatic License Plate Recognition System for Vietnamese Plates_
+_An Automatic License Plate Recognition System

-This system can detect and recognize 2 types of license plate in Vietnam, rectangle plates and square plates.
+This system can detect and recognize 2 types of license plate, rectangle plates and square plates.

 ## Abstract
 - This system can detect and recognize license plates from images, videos and webcams.